The Mission of the American Vanguard Board of Directors

 (1) Board Membership Criteria

-(5) Selection of Chairman and Chief Executive Officer
+(6) Selection of Chairman and Chief Executive Officer/Lead Director

 The Board should be free to make this choice in any way that seems best for the Company at a given point in time.
 The Board does not have a policy on whether or not the role of the Chief Executive Officer and Chairman should be separate or combined.
-Board Composition and Performance
+However, in the event that the role of CEO and Chairman are combined, the Board shall appoint one non-management director to serve as lead director.
+The lead director shall serve as chair of non-management executive sessions of the Board, shall set the agenda for such sessions, shall work with the Chairman to set the agenda for regular meetings of the Board, and shall be permitted to attend quarterly meetings of senior management.

 In accordance with, and subject to, the Company’s bylaws, the Board will be comprised of no fewer than three (3) and no more than nine (9) directors.